 depman also accepts the special context all as a valid command line parameter.
 Running depman satisfy all causes depman to satisfy the dependencies in all of the defined dependency contexts.
 In this example, it would cause depman to satisfy the dependencies for dev, test, and prod.
 Running depman satisfy is equivalent to running depman satisfy all.

 Currently, only two dependency types are supported in any context: apt and pip.
 However, support for other dependency types is planned for future releases (see Future Features for more details).

 Dependencies are specified in each context under each dependency type (i.e. apt or pip) as YAML list elements.
 If the element is a string, the dependency in question will be treated as satisfied if some version of the package denoted by the string exists on the system.
 For more detailed dependency requirements, the name of the package can be listed as the key to a YAML dictionary of dependency options.
-This can be seen, for example, in the gevent dependency, in which a minimum version 1.0.2 is specified as a requirement.
-Additionally, the syn package contains the always_upgrade option, which causes depman to always attempt to upgrade the package, regardless of the current version installed.
+This can be seen, for example, in the gevent dependency, in which a version less than of equal to 1.0.2 is specified as a requirement.
+Additionally, the six package contains the always_upgrade option, which causes depman to always attempt to upgrade the package, regardless of the current version installed.

 The following features are planned for future releases:

 - apt PPA support